ps2cnc/ps2cnc/README.md

 ![Alt text](./readme/cnc.png)

-Three axis, X,Y, and Z straight from high school math.
+Three axis, X,Y, and Z straight from high school math:

 [https://en.wikipedia.org/wiki/Coordinate_system](https://en.wikipedia.org/wiki/Coordinate_system)

 When you are looking at your machine, left and right is the X axis.
 Forward and back is the Y axis and raising the bit up and down is the Z axis.

-Some move the gantry back and forth, some like the one pictured move a table back and forth to cover the Y axis.  (pros and cons to each)
+Some move the gantry (thing that goes up and over the top and back down) back and forth, some like the one pictured the gantry is fixed and the table moves back and forth to cover the Y axis.  (pros and cons to each)

 Hobby level at this point I would consider to be less than $1000 or even better less than $500.
 I will cover demonstrations and tips and tricks at some point.
 But for now, all metal construction, not plastic, screw drive not belt, and a spindle is preferred over a router.
+Manual control knobs to move the screws.

-To use the wrong terminolgy you can think of this as moving a drill bit around cutting patterns into the material (wood, metal, plastic, ...).
+To use the wrong terminolgy you can think of this (CNC machine) as moving a drill bit around cutting patterns into the material (wood, metal, plastic, ...).
 The bits are often called end mill as this is simlar to a milling machine.
-Or perhaps router bits although you should not necessarily use router bits.  (what bits to buy and how to use, is a very long story that will happen later).
+Or perhaps router bits although you should not necessarily use actual router bits.  (what bits to buy and how to use, is a very long story that will happen later).

 These machines run off of a language called g-code, which we will see below.

 [https://en.wikipedia.org/wiki/G-code](https://en.wikipedia.org/wiki/G-code)

-The vast majority of the commands are telling the machine to either move rapidly above and not cutting through the material, and then telling the machine to cut the material at a slower speed, in straight lines.
+The vast majority of the commands we use are telling the machine to either move rapidly above and not cutting through the material, and then telling the machine to cut the material at a slower speed, in straight lines.
 And either use arc commands or make curves from many very tiny straight steps.

 G-code is specific to machines like this.
 Certainly at the hobby level a CNC machine, a 3D printer and a laser engraver/cutter are generally very very similar.
 You are moving some head around and that head either spins a bit, shoots a laser, or extrudes plastic.
 And these use g-code.
+And have an X, Y and Z solution.

 End of the day you are creating cut paths.
 Move the to a point on the path, lower the bit into the material and cut the path.
 Repeat.